-Name Membership of Audit and Supervisory Designation as Independent Supplementary Explanation of Reasons of Appointment - the Relationship Kazuyuki Nagai Committee Director - Kazuyuki Nagai has taught commercial law (Companies Act) in the University's Law Faculty for many years and is also a qualified attorney.
-The Company believes that his abundant practical experience in the management of university as Chancellor and President of the University in combination with his highly specialized knowledge, enables him to offer advice and recommendations on the general management of the Company, and has therefore elected him as External Director.
+Name Membership of Audit and Supervisory Committee Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Shigeru Endo 0 - Shigeru Endo spent many years as an active diplomat and has abundant international experience.
+He has had no direct experience of involvement in company management in the past except through his role as External Director of the Company, but the Company judges that his broad knowledge and insights into international affairs and his international sense, enable him to offer advice on the general management of the Company, and has therefore elected him as External Director.
 In addition, there is no evidence that he has served as an executive of the Company's subsidiaries, major clients or suppliers, or major shareholders, and he is considered to be highly independent.
 The Company has therefore designated him as Independent Director.
-Shigeru Endo 0 Shigeru Endo spent many years as an active diplomat and has abundant international experience.
-He has had no direct experience of involvement in company management in the past except through his role as External Director of the Company, but the Company judges that his broad knowledge and insights into international affairs and his international affairs and his international sense, enable him to offer advice on the general management of the Company, and has therefore elected him as External Director.
-In addition, there is no evidence that he has served as an executive of the Company's subsidiaries, major clients or suppliers, or major

-T T 1,

-shareholders, and he is

-considered to be highly

-independent.
-The Company has

-therefore designated him as

-Makoto Independent Director.

-0 - Makoto Horiguchi currently

-Horiguchi supervises the Sales Division of Iwatani Corporation as

-Member of the Board, Vice

-President of Iwatani

-Corporation, and has been

-involved in the management of

-its overseas operating

-abundant experience in management and corporate

-governance, broad insights,

-global knowledge and

-excellent personality.
-The

-Company believes that he will

-offer appropriate supervision

-and advice on the general

-management of the Company

-and has therefore elected him

-as External Director.
-In

-addition, there is no evidence

-that he has served as an

-executive of the Company's

-subsidiaries, major clients or

-suppliers, or major

-shareholders, and he is

-considered to be highly

-independent.
-The Company has

-therefore designated him as

-Independent Director.

-Akio Okuyama 0 0 - The Company believes that

-Akio Okuyailia Akio Okuyama will provide

-audit and advice based on his

-high level of expertise and

-abundant practical experience

-in accounting and finance as a

-certified public accountant and

-has therefore elected him as

-External Director.
-In addition,

-there is no evidence that he has

-served as an executive of the

-Company's subsidiaries, major

-clients or suppliers, or major

-shareholders, and he is

-considered to be highly

-independent.
-The Company has

-therefore designated him as

-Independent Director.

-Ikuko Hirasawa 0 0 Although Ikuko Hirasawa has

-mano manana not been involved in corporate

-management in any way other

-than becoming an External

-l . dian occoming an External
+Makoto Horiguchi 0 - Makoto Horiguchi currently supervises the Sales Division of Iwatani Corporation as Member of the Board, Vice President of Iwatani Corporation, and has been involved in the management of its overseas operating companies.
+He possesses abundant experience in management and corporate governance, broad insights, global knowledge and excellent personality.
+The Company believes that he will offer appropriate supervision and advice on the general management of the Company and has therefore elected him as External Director.
+In addition, there is no evidence that he has served as an executive of the Company's subsidiaries, major clients or suppliers, or major shareholders, and he is considered to be highly independent.
+The Company has therefore designated him as Independent Director.
+Naoya Takahashi 0 He has been involved in corporate management as a top manager in the Hitachi Group for many years, and as the person responsible for overseeing the company's information infrastructure, information systems business, and research and development, he has a wealth of experience, broad insight, global knowledge, and personality in corporate management and the use of digital technologies (IT and DX).
+He is appointed as an outside director with the expectation that he will contribute to the enhancement of corporate value by ensuring and improving the transparency and soundness of the Company's management and strengthening the supervisory function by providing appropriate supervision and advice on the overall management of the Company.
+In addition, there is no evidence that he has served as an executive of the Company's subsidiaries, major clients or suppliers, or major shareholders, and he is considered to be highly independent.
+The Company has therefore designated him as Independent Director.